Reservoir Memory Machines as Neural Computers: Experiments and Results

 \paragraph{latch \cite{RMM}} The input is a one-dimensional time series of length 9-200 that is always zero except for ones at 3 random time points.
 The desired output is zero until the first one in the input, where it switches to one, then back to zero at the next one, and back to one at the third one. \paragraph{copy \cite{NTM_impl}} The input is a nine-dimensional time series of 1-20 random vectors from $\{0, 1\}^8$ on the first eight channels, followed by zeros.
 The last input channel is zero except for a one right before and after the input vectors.
-The desired output is a copy of the first eight channels as in Theorem~\ref{thm:copy}. \paragraph{repeat copy \cite{NTM_impl}} The input is a seven-dimensional time series of 1-10 random vectors from $\{0, 1\}^8$ on the first eight channels, followed by zeros.
+The desired output is a copy of the first eight channels as in Theorem~\ref{thm:copy}. \paragraph{repeat copy \cite{NTM_impl}} The input is a nine-dimensional time series of 1-10 random vectors from $\{0, 1\}^8$ on the first eight channels, followed by zeros.
 The desired output are $1-10$ copies of the first eight input channels.
 Each copy is preceded by a one on the last input channel, which is zero otherwise.
 Refer to Figure~\ref{fig:data} (left) for an example. \paragraph{associative recall \cite{NTM_impl}} The input is a seven-dimensional time series with 2-6 random blocks á 3 random vectors from $\{0, 1\}^6$ on the first six channels, followed by a one on the seventh channel and then a random repeated block from the previous input.
 The desired output is the block \emph{after} the presented element.
-Refer to Figure~\ref{fig:data} (center) for an example. \paragraph{\sigCopy} The input is a two-dimensional time series of two smooth random wavelets of length $256$ on the first channel, followed by 1-10 blocks of $256$ zeros each.
+Refer to Figure~\ref{fig:data} (center left) for an example. \paragraph{\sigCopy} The input is a two-dimensional time series of two smooth random wavelets of length $256$ on the first channel, followed by 1-10 blocks of $256$ zeros each.
 On the second channel, each block of $256$ time steps ends with one of two marker wavelets of length $32$.
 The first block with marker one, the second with marker two, and a random marker (one or two) otherwise.
-The desired output is that each marker is followed by its associated wavelet in the respective next $256$ time steps.
+The desired output responds to each marker with its associated wavelet in the respective next $256$ time steps.
+Refer to Figure~\ref{fig:data} (center right) for an example. \paragraph{Image recall} The input is a random 28 x 28 grayscale image from the MNIST data set, followed by $1-10$ vectors of ones.
+After each such vector, the output should be a copy of the input image.
 Refer to Figure~\ref{fig:data} (right) for an example. \paragraph{FSMs} For finite state machine learning we construct Moore machines with $\inps = \outps = \{(1, 0)^T, (0, 1)^T\}$, $\states = \{1, 2, 3, 4\}$ and randomly sampled transition as well as output functions.
 As training data, we construct all sequences with exactly one repeated state in the Moore machine as suggested in Theorem~\ref{thm:fsm}.
 The test data consists of much longer sequences of length $256$ over $\inps$ and the output the Moore machine would predict.